caolan/async/README.md

 * arr - An array to iterate over.
 * iterator(item, callback) - A function to apply to each item in the array.
   The iterator is passed a callback(err) which must be called once it has completed.
-If no error has occured, the callback should be run without arguments or with an explicit null argument.
+If no error has occurred, the callback should be run without arguments or with an explicit null argument.
 * callback(err) - A callback which is called after all the iterator functions have finished, or an error has occurred.